 - A. For appeals regarding services provided by the Student Services Department: - 1.
-The student will submit the written appeal to the Associate Vice President of Academic and Student Services.
-The student's written appeal should include: - a. the nature of the disability, an explanation of how this disability affects the student's ability to receive educational as well as other relevant services; - b. details of the reasonable accommodation being requested; and
+The student will submit the written appeal to the Vice President of Academic and Student Services.
+The student's written appeal should include: - a. the nature of the disability, an explanation of how this disability affects the student's ability to receive educational as well as other relevant services;

-- c. a description of any/all accommodations provided or offered by the college and an explanation of why the accommodations are insufficient or ineffective. - 2.
-The Associate Vice President of Academic and Student Services will review the student's position and respond within ten (10) working days. - 3.
-If resolution is not reached by the student and the Associate Vice President of Academic and Student Services, the Associate Vice President will refer the appeal to the Vice President of Instruction and Student Affairs. - 4.
-The Vice President of Instruction and Student Affairs will review the appeal and make recommendations in writing for appropriate resolution within ten (10) working days of the date the appeal was received in the Vice President's office. - 5.
-The decision of the Vice President of Instruction and Student Affairs is the final decision regarding the provision of accommodations in services and programs provided by Student Services. - B. For appeals regarding reasonable accommodations in academic programs/courses: - 1.
-The student will submit the written appeal to the Associate Vice President of Academic and Student Services for a description of what the appeal should contain. - 2.
-The Associate Vice President of Academic and Student Services will review the student's position and respond within ten (10) working days. - 3.
-If resolution is not reached by the student, the faculty, and the Associate Vice President; the Associate Vice President will refer the appeal to the Vice President of Instruction and Student Affairs. - 4.
-The Vice President of Instruction and Student Affairs will review the appeal and make recommendations in writing for appropriate resolution with ten (10) working days of the date the appeal was received in the Vice President's Office. - 5.
-The decision of the Vice President of Instruction and Student Affairs is final.
+- b. details of the reasonable accommodation being requested; and - c. a description of any/all accommodations provided or offered by the college and an explanation of why the accommodations are insufficient or ineffective. - 2.
+The Vice President of Academic and Student Services will review the student's position and respond within ten (10) working days. - 3.
+If resolution is not reached by the student and the Vice President of Academic and Student Services, the Vice President will refer the appeal to the President. - 4.
+The President will review the appeal and make recommendations in writing for appropriate resolution within ten (10) working days of the date the appeal was received in the President's office. - 5.
+The decision of the President is the final decision regarding the provision of accommodations in services and programs provided by Student Services. - B. For appeals regarding reasonable accommodations in academic programs/courses: - 1.
+The student will submit the written appeal to the Vice President of Academic and Student Services for a description of what the appeal should contain. - 2.
+The Vice President of Academic and Student Services will review the student's position and respond within ten (10) working days. - 3.
+If resolution is not reached by the student, the faculty, and the Vice President; the Vice President will refer the appeal to the President. - 4.
+The President will review the appeal and make recommendations in writing for appropriate resolution with ten (10) working days of the date the appeal was received in the President's Office. - 5.
+The decision of the President is final.